 This article will explore the creation of the Harrison Narcotics Tax Act (HNTA), its elements, and its interpretations.
 The act and the reasoning behind this act have had a wide impact since its creation and continue to be influential today.

 The Creation of the Law

 The need for more regulation on drugs became evident in the early 1900s.
-The use of these drugs was sometimes linked to criminal activity as well as increased use in hospitals.
+These drugs were sometimes linked to criminal activity and increased use in hospitals.
 Dr. Hamilton Wright was one of the earliest advocates for federal regulations of opium and cocaine.

 Dr. Wright attended the first International Opium Commission in Shanghai in 1909, an international meeting initiated by U.S. president Theodore Roosevelt.
 He found that the regulations and parameters set by the United States were far lower than their European counterparts.
 He believed that these mild regulations caused issues relating to drug crime in the United States.

 During the creation of the law that would become the HNTA, people often debated whether the law was for taxation or prohibition.
-Harrison’s opinion was quite clear during a committee report: “The purpose of this Bill can hardly be said to raise revenue, because it prohibits the importation of something upon which we have hitherto collected revenue.”
-Shortly after hearings on the subject of opium and cocaine use, Congress passed the HNTA and President Woodrow Wilson signed it into law in 1914.
+Harrison’s opinion was clear during a committee report: “The purpose of this Bill can hardly be said to raise revenue because it prohibits the importation of something upon which we have hitherto collected revenue.”
+Shortly after hearings on opium and cocaine use, Congress passed the HNTA, and President Woodrow Wilson signed it into law in 1914.

 The fact that the HNTA passed due to bipartisan racism spelled trouble for drug policy in the years to come.
-The HNTA created an odd precedent in which drug policy no longer served solely for the best interests of citizens, but also was used to punish racial minorities.
+The HNTA created an odd precedent in which drug policy no longer served solely for citizens’ best interests but was also used to punish racial minorities.
 This precedent continued in the formation of modern drug policy, a topic that will be covered later in the article.

 The Harrison Narcotics Tax Act